Spacerulerwill/SkyGrid-Reloaded/README.md

 * Several in-built presets.
 * Locally savable custom presets.
 * Core of mod is **server-side** - clients do not need the mod to connect to servers running SkyGrid worlds.
-* Partial support for modded blocks.
+* Integrates well with modded blocks, items and entities.

 <img src="images/slideshow1.gif" width="100%" />
 <img src="images/slideshow2.gif" width="100%" />